What is Search Engine Optimisation (SEO)?

 For example, there are usually more than twice as many searches for ‘oil and gas jobs’ versus ‘oil and gas careers’, so focusing your effort on the most popular search is probably not worth your time as you’ll struggle to score high in the rankings.
 Choosing a keyword that has a lower volume of traffic will help you achieve a better ranking for this word.
 The more keywords you rank for, the higher your site’s reputation becomes, which then means that you have a better chance of ranking for the associated higher keywords.

+Now that you have grasped the basics behind SEO, remember to stick at it and keep generating content to keep your website fresh and relevant!
 Lastly but not least, we've developed functionality strictly for recruiters that delivers SEO benefits in terms of the URL structure.
 Be sure to get in touch see how our SEO structure can benefit your recruitment website.